SirBraneDamuj/mustadio/README.md

 ### Using

-The default route will load the current tournament if it isn't loaded yet and redirect you to `/red/blue`.
-Use the match buttons at the bottom to navigate to a matchup of your choosing.
-The match buttons only enumerate possible matchups that can occur in the tournament.
-You can type any two team names in the URL to show a left/right matchup how you choose.
-If you want to see an arbitrary matchup, type the two team names in the URL

-Once a tournament is over, someone has to click the New Tournament button in the menu bar.
-That will load the newest tournament ID and take you to the first matchup.
+Click the "Latest Match" button to view the currently live matchup.
+There may be about a 10 second delay between matches.

+If you want to view a prior tournament, just visit that tournament's route (`/${tournamentId}`).
+Use the Choose Matchup button to inspect specific matchups, or just add the two teams to compare to the URL (`/${tournamentId}/${team1}/${team2}`).

+Take a look at the API docs!
+They don't get nearly as much TLC as the web but there's still a ton of data there!